-If you discover you are the leader of a team in trouble, here’s the simplest playbook:
+If you inherit a struggling team, or wake up one day to realize your team is in trouble, here’s the simplest playbook:

 - Build a theory of what’s wrong.
 The superficial reasons a project is struggling are rarely the important ones.
-We notice symptoms first, not the causes.
-Racing to fix symptoms often just creates other symptoms (and cultures that always operate in panic mode have a culture prone to dysfunctional teams).
-Instead, go into detective mode for an afternoon or a day, which means listening to other people on the team’s theories about what’s wrong.
-Talk to people in private, offer confidentiality, and shut up and listen.
+We notice symptoms first, low quality work or bad morale, not the causes.
+Racing to fix symptoms often just creates other symptoms (and cultures that stay in panic mode are prone to have dysfunctional teams).
+Instead, go into detective mode, which means you are an investigator, not a judge. for an afternoon or a day talk to individuals about how they’re feeling and what they think is going on.
+Take notes.
+Ask clarifying questions.
+Talk to in private, offer confidentiality, and listen.
 What are the common frustrations you hear?
 (If none of them involve you, you haven’t heard the whole truth yet).

 - There are four major reasons: lack of trust, old wounds, conflicting priorities, or poorly defined goals.
 I’ve yet to encounter a struggling team that didn’t suffer from two or more of these issues.
 As you talk to people one on one, let them help you translate their complaints into those reasons.
 If they don’t fit ask them to offer another bucket.
 Be patient.
 Pay attention to their language.
 Ask questions.
 Listen and look.

 - The team leader may be the entire problem.
-If the team doesn’t trust it’s leader it’s very hard to trust anyone else. if you’re the leader you have an existential crisis to examine: the problem may be you.
-Trust is grown slowly over time and if are seen as incompetent or unreliable your teammates will hold back, weakening how the team works.
+The habits of a leader can create friction or help people thrive.
+Many in leadership roles don’t understand how their habits impact others.
+If the team doesn’t trust it’s leader it’s hard to trust anyone else. if you’re the leader you may have an existential crisis to examine: the problem may be you.
+Trust is grown slowly over time and if you are seen as incompetent, annoying or unreliable your teammates will hold back, weakening how the team works.

 - Identify people interested in change, enlist their help (Assets).
 In talking to your team, you’ll learn who is most interested in helping change happen.
 They might be the angriest, most critical people at first – but once they’ve vented, are they most passionate and willing to invest energy in working differently?
 Among them, who has the most respect of their peers?
 These are the people you need to involve in reviewing your assessment of the situation.
 Make a list of the issues you’ve heard, and work with them to rank the issues in terms of severity.